CALL For Nominations

 CITRIS and the Banatao Institute Logo White

 The EDGE in Tech Athena Awards recognize those who embody, encourage, and promote the inclusion of women and BIPOC in technology.
 Awardees are leaders who inspire others to pursue and persist in technical careers by way of their outstanding contributions, and service and mentorship to foster inclusion in science and technical fields.
 Nominations are open to all candidates regardless of gender, age, institutional affiliation, and country of residence.
-NOMINATIONS ARE CLOSED – Next winners will be announced January 2024 and Awards will be presented at the 2024 EDGE in Tech Symposium on March 8, 2024.
+NOMINATIONS ARE OPEN Feb.
+24, 2025 and will close March 24, 2025 – Next winners will be announced May 8, 2025 and Awards will be presented at CITRIS on May 13, 2025.
+Awardees will receive a $500 honorarium in recognition of their contributions.

 Past Athena Award winners: